 RAT 1222 Radiographic Procedures II

-Radiographic anatomy, positioning and image analysis of the spine, skull, gastrointestinal and genitourinary systems, as well as general pharmacological principles as they pertain to radiology.
-Alternative positioning for trauma and mobile radiography as well as pediatric and geriatric procedures will be covered.
+Radiographic anatomy, positioning and image analysis of the spine, skull, gastrointestinal and genitourinary systems, contrast media and pharmacological principles pertaining to radiology.
+Pediatric, surgical and trauma procedures will also be covered.
 Four classroom, three lab hours per week.

 Division: Health Sciences

 - Identify radiographic images for quality with regard to positioning, equipment manipulation and image production in accordance with safe radiation practices.

 - Identify pediatric, surgical and trauma procedures and relate them to clinical practice and radiographic procedures.

 - Identify elements of contrast media and venipuncture as they pertain to radiographic practice, including risks and administration guidelines.